kaleidopop/NSFgrants/README.md

 2. costmon - fed_funding_amount was divided by res_duration to establish the common base for comparing amounts alocated to different recipients
 3. monstar, mondec - month of research start and obligation action date respectively
 4. logcost - log-transormed costmon calculated for plotting

+The resylting dataset consists of 410292 observations of 17 variables.
+Various subsets were created to calculate cumulative amounts granted to states, programs and by months.
+Subsets of top recipient states was also created for similar purposes.